KitLavis/stage-left-merch/README.md

 The JavaScript was validated using the [JSHint](https://jshint.com/) validation service.

 - stripeelements.js has one warning of 'Stripe' as an undefined variable.
-- Withe the Mailchimp script elements it warns of a number of undefined variables and unpreferable array literal notation however this script is written by Mailchimp specifically for their product so it remains as is.
+- With the Mailchimp script elements it warns of a number of undefined variables and unpreferable array literal notation however this script is written by Mailchimp specifically for their product so it remains as is.

 #### Python